Innovations in Care

 Meet the MDA Care Center Team

 You'll encounter a variety of physicians and allied health specialties in your journey through the health care system.
-The following descriptions will help you understand their roles within your MDA Care Center team.
+Below are a few specialists you may encounter within your MDA Care Center team:

 Many forms of muscular dystrophy and some related neuromuscular disorders have significant effects on the heart — an involuntary muscle controlled by nerves.
 For this reason, you may find yourself consulting with a cardiologist, a doctor who specializes in heart function.
 Your neurologist will probably make the referral and should keep in touch with the cardiologist so that any changes in heart function can be discussed and addressed.

 Nutritional problems can occur in neuromuscular disorders, particularly if swallowing becomes difficult.
 Sometimes, special diets are suggested if you're taking certain medications, have certain kinds of heart conditions, or are gaining or losing weight abnormally.
 The professional title for these practitioners is "dietitian," and a registered dietitian uses the initials R.D.
 The term "nutritionist" is often used in various capacities, but it has no specific meaning; the nutritionist may be a nurse or other professional who has a special interest in nutrition.